Using Emotion Embeddings to Transfer Knowledge Between Emotions, Languages, and Annotation Formats: Methodology

-In the case of emotion clusters, $x^\prime$ contains all emotions from every cluster.
-After the forward pass through $L$, we instead aggregate across all emotions of a cluster and predict, for each cluster:
+Notice that the same NN is applied to all emotions.
+For emotion clusters, we modify $x^\prime$ to contain all emotions from all clusters.
+After the forward pass through $L$, we instead aggregate across all emotions of a cluster instead of a single emotion and predict, for each cluster:

 Moreover, when using multilingual models, we keep all emotions in English to retain the same prompt, $x^\prime$, across all languages.